 Recipe Notes

 - Want to make flavorful millet?
-Instead of water, use vegetable broth for cooking the millet.
+Instead of water, use vegetable broth or any other flavored broth for cooking the millet.

-- You can use spices like bay leaves, cardamom, and cinnamon to flavor the millet.
+- You can use whole spices like bay leaves, cardamom, and cinnamon to flavor the millet.

 - To make the creamy millet, use coconut milk instead of water to cook the millet.

 - I used coconut oil to cook the millet.
-You can even use butter or olive oil.
+You can even use butter, ghee, or other oils like avocado oil, vegetable oil, or olive oil.

-- It's tempting to stir it often, but avoid it as stirring will break the grains and make them lumpy.
+- It's tempting to stir it often but avoid it, as mixing will break the grains and make them lumpy.

 - Once you switch off the flame, keep the millet aside for 10 minutes.
 That residual steam will cook the millet thoroughly.

-- Fluff it up with a fork after 10 minutes of cooking and let it cool down before using it.
+- After 10 minutes of cooking, fluff it with a fork and let it cool down before using it.
 Cooled millet will be more fluffy.

 Storage